Tips for Walking Your Dog at night

 Make sure your ID tag is up to date.

-In the UK, by law, your dog needs to be microchipped and wear an ID tag.
-With fireworks etc., suddenly going off, the chances of your dog getting lost are higher, and they are also harder to see.
-It is therefore important to make sure your dog has an updated ID tag on his collar and/or harness with your name and address and ideally two numbers, so if a stranger finds him, they can return the quickly
+In the UK, your dog must be microchipped and wear an ID tag by law.
+With fireworks, etc., suddenly going off, the chances of your dog getting lost are higher and harder to see.
+It is, therefore important to ensure your dog has an updated ID tag on his collar and harness with your name and address and ideally two numbers, so if a stranger finds him, they can return them quickly.

-As an extra tip, I carry one on my keys which also has my mums number, so if I have an accident they can return me (and not just to the pub)
+As an extra tip, I carry one of my keys, which also has my mum’s number, so if I have an accident, they can return me (and not just to the pub)

 Ensure your phone is fully charged.

 One of the essential dog walking aids is your mobile phone.
-Make sure it is fully charged and with you when you go out with the dog, as no one knows when an emergency could happen to you or the dog.
-Making a call is far easier than shouting for help, especially at night when fewer people venture out the door once they get home from work.
+Ensure it is fully charged and with you when you go out with the dog, as no one knows when an emergency could happen to you or the dog.
+Calling is far easier than shouting for help, especially at night when fewer people venture out the door once they get home from work.

-Unfortunately, not everyone out there is friendly, so in order to try and stay safe, it is best to keep to well-lit streets and parks as you never know what is lurking in the shadows.
+Unfortunately, not everyone is friendly, so to try and stay safe, it is best to keep to well-lit streets and parks as you never know what is lurking in the shadows.
 This way, you can avoid putting yourself and your dog in danger as much as possible.

 The advantage of staying in well-lit areas is you can see what is going on and won’t suddenly have a cat or some wildlife suddenly appear out of the shadows and spook you and your dog.

-When out and about, try and avoid taking shortcuts down dark alleys or across dark car parks.
+Avoid shortcuts down dark alleys or across dark car parks when out and about.

 If you are attacked, shout and scream as much as you can.
-If you have a loud whistle, then blow t whilst shining the torch on their eyes.
-This will provide you with enough time to escape
+If you have a loud whistle, blow it while shining the torch on their eyes.
+This will provide you with enough time to escape.

 Don’t try and explore